simolus3/drift/docs/docs/Platforms/web.md

 It is invoked when opening the database if no file exists yet.
 By loading the old database there, it is migrated to the new format without data loss:

-{% include "blocks/snippet" snippets = snippets name = "migrate-legacy" %}
+{{ load_snippet('migrate-legacy','lib/snippets/platforms/web.dart.excerpt.json') }}

 In that snippet, `old_db` is the name previously passed to the `WebDatabase`.

 ## Legacy web support

 Drift first gained its initial web support in 2019 by wrapping the sql.js JavaScript library.
-While this implementation is still supported, it is in a deprecated bugfix-only mode.
-Unlike `package:drift/wasm.dart`, sql.js has no proper file system implementation and relies on periodically creating a database dump saved to local storage.
+This implementation, which is still supported today, relies on keeping an in-memory database that is periodically saved to local storage.
 In the last years, development in web browsers and the Dart ecosystem enabled more performant approaches that are unfortunately impossible to implement with the original drift web API.
-This is the reason the original API is now considered deprecated - while it will continue to be supported, it is now obvious that the new approach by `WasmDatabase.open` is sound and more efficient than these implementations.
+This is the reason the original API is still considered experimental - while it will continue to be supported, it is now obvious that the new approach by `WasmDatabase.open` is sound and more efficient than these implementations.
 The original APIs are still documented on this page for your reference.